alesbrelih/gitlab-ci-ls/README.md

-# Gitlab language server
+# Gitlab CI language server

 ## **This is not an official language server.**

-I've developed this LSP to avoid manually searching for extend definitions and navigating to code that is held in remote files.
+I've developed this LS to help myself working with Gitlab CI files.

 ## Functionalities